Dr. Terry G. Spencer, DVM, MEd

 VME 6950: Capstone Project Presentation

-VME 6814: Teaching Clinical Skills in Animal Shelters
+VME 6814: Principles of Teaching in Animal Shelters

 VME6951: Communicating Research about Shelter Medicine